 Port on the generated Simulink block

-Table of signals in the trigger and data types parameters editor at capture time
+Table of signals in the trigger, capture condition, and data types parameters editor at capture time

 This number is used to generate the HDL IP port definition, and contributes to the total width of the capture buffer.
 You can specify the data type for the captured data at capture time.